WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 Published By Janet Gershen-Siegel at September 20th, 2017

 If your business has a DUNS number, then it also has a D&B (Dun & Bradstreet) credit report.
-If your business is brand new and just got its DUNS number, then expect that, soon, your small business will be the subject of a D&B credit report.
+If your business is brand new and just got its DUNS number, then expect that, soon, your small business will be the subject of a DB credit report.
 This in turn will showcase your business’s PAYDEX score.
-If you have ever wondered, just what is on a D&B report, then this article is for you.
+If you do you have ever wondered, just what is on a D&B report, then this article is for you.

 As with all of your other business credit scores, you need to keep on top of your PAYDEX score.
 Dun & Bradstreet helpfully provides a sample report and even some higher level guidance in how to interpret it.
 It may be easiest to follow along with the report in one tab and this article in another.